Allen & Gledhill

-The group expanded significantly in 2013 with the hire of five partners from Rajah & Tann, including that firm’s head of international arbitration, Chong Yee Leong.
-Another hire around that time was Minn Naing Oo, the former chief executive officer of SIAC, who now heads Allen & Gledhill’s recently launched associate firm in Myanmar, launched in 2014.
+The group expanded significantly in 2013 with the hire of five partners from Rajah & Tann, including the firm’s head of international arbitration, Chong Yee Leong.
+Another hire around that time was Minn Naing Oo, the former chief executive officer of SIAC, who now heads Allen & Gledhill’s associate firm in Myanmar, launched in 2014.
 Minn, who was born in the country and speaks the language fluently, has since been active in assisting the drafting of Myanmar’s new arbitration law.

 Members of Allen & Gledhill are closely involved in Singapore’s various dispute resolution initiatives.
-Senior partner Lucien Wong, a much-respected banking and finance lawyer, chairs the SIAC board of directors and is also on the board of the new Singapore Interna-tional Mediation Centre.
-Partners Ang Cheng Hock SC and Chong Yee Leong are part of a committee that has drawn up plans for the Singapore International Commercial Court, an idea proposed by Chief Justice Sundaresh Menon.
+Senior partner Lucien Wong, a much-respected banking and finance lawyer, chairs the SIAC board of directors and is on the board of the new Singapore International Mediation Centre.
+Partners Ang Cheng Hock SC and Chong Yee Leong are part of a committee that drew up plans for the Singapore International Commercial Court.

-Besides its new presence in Myanmar, Allen & Gledhill has associate firms in Laos and Malaysia.
+Besides its presence in Myanmar, Allen & Gledhill has associate firms in Laos and Malaysia.